CoraliePicoche/brownian_bug_3D/README.md

-# Local intraspecific aggregation in phytoplankton model communities: spatial scales of occurrence and implications for coexistence
+# Three-dimension, multispecies Brownian Bug Model

 **Authors**: Coralie Picoche, William R. Young and Frédéric Barraquand

-This repository contains the mathematical analyses of the three-dimension, multispecies Brownian Bug Model described in the manuscript _Local intraspecific aggregation in phytoplankton model communities: spatial scales of occurrence and implications for coexistence_>, as well as the scripts running corresponding simulations and analyses.
+This repository contains the mathematical analyses of the three-dimension, multispecies Brownian Bug Model described in the manuscript _Local intraspecific aggregation in phytoplankton model communities: spatial scales of occurrence and implications for coexistence_, as well as the scripts running corresponding simulations and analyses.

 ### Organisation

 Folders are organised as follows:

 * `article` contains all files used to produce the manuscript of the article.
-* `code/simulation` contains the code for the simulations of the Brownian bug model.
+* `code/simulation` contains the code for the simulations of the Brownian Bug Model.
 Output files are also stored in this folder.
 * `code/figure` contains the codes to produce figures shown in the article, as well as said figures.

 ### Pre-requisites